Singapore will be celebrating 56 years of its modern existence next year. And what a journey it has been!

 Singapore’s Ranking in Various Indices

-Most notably, in technological innovation and intellectual rights protection, Singapore progress is noted by its seventh rank in the International Property Rights Index 2013, second rank in Asia in the Global Innovation Index 2013, and being the only Asian country to make the top 10 list of the World Economic Forum’s Global Competitiveness report 2013/2014.
+Most notably, in technological innovation and intellectual rights protection, Singapore progress is noted by its third rank in the International Property Rights Index 2020, #1 rank in Asia in the Global Innovation Index 2020, and being the only Asian country to make the top 10 list of the World Economic Forum’s Global Competitiveness report.

-The above is due to the Singapore’s Government emphasis on:
+The above is due to Singapore’s Government emphasis on:

 R&D – the spending on developing R&D will reach 3.5% of GDP by 2015.
 As of now, nearly 1% of the country’s workforce are scientists and engineers.
 Singapore has also established five research centres of excellence in local universities to nurture and encourage indigenous inquisitive minds.